-OSCR and the Big Lottery Fund recognise the opportunities for joint working.
+OSCR and the National Lottery Community Fund recognise the opportunities for joint working.
 The Policy Statement sets out both our commitments in this area, setting out how we will share information, evidence, and generally collaborate on cases where there is evidence of maladministration, misconduct or poor practice.

 Some charities regulated by the Charity Commission also have operations in Scotland and may also be registered and regulated by OSCR.
 For further information read our MOU.
 This was agreed in 2007 and is reviewed when appropriate.

 We have always worked closely with HMRC in the transition to our taking responsibility for granting charitable status.
 Our MOU outlines when and how we will share information.

 The Financial Conduct Authority regulates Industrial and Provident Societies and Friendly Societies.
 Our MOU sets out the circumstances when we will work together and share information.

 The Care Inspectorate is an independent body set up to scrutinise and improve care, social work and child protection services for the benefit of the people who use them.
 For further information read our MOU.